 Identify the area’s key population demographics and build according to what they want.

-Item #3 – Understand Local Zoning
+Item #3 – Understand Zoning Of Property

 Ideally, you’ll have created relationships with the local council already.
 This will provide you with some idea of what you can build in your chosen location.